Word list

 little-endian

-Recommended: The codebase currently assumes little-endian byte ordering.
+Recommended: The codebase assumes little-endian byte ordering.

 load balancing (noun), load-balancing (adjective)